Max Slater

 Differentiable Programming from Scratch

-Differentiable programming has been a hot research topic over the past few years, and not only due to the popularity of machine learning libraries like TensorFlow, PyTorch, and JAX.
-Many fields apart from machine learning are also finding differentiable programming to be a useful tool for solving many kinds of optimization problems.
-In computer graphics, differentiable rendering, differentiable physics, and neural representations are all poised to be important tools going forward.
+Differentiable programming has become a hot research topic, and not only due to the popularity of machine learning frameworks like TensorFlow, PyTorch, and JAX.
+Many fields apart from machine learning are finding differentiable programming to be a useful tool for solving optimization problems.
+In computer graphics, differentiable rendering, differentiable physics, and neural representations are all gaining popularity.

 This article received an honorable mention in 3Blue1Brown’s Summer of Math Exposition 2!